Enis Đurković

-Enis Đurković (born 24 May 1989) is a Slovenian professional footballer who plays as a forward for Austrian side GSC Liebenfels.
+Enis Đurković (born 24 May 1989) is a Slovenian professional footballer who plays as a forward for Austrian side SC Reichenau/Falkert.

 Club career

 Đurković started his career with Zarica Kranj from his hometown.
 As a youngster he moved to another Kranj-based team, Triglav Kranj.
 In 2012–13, he won the best striker award in the Slovenian PrvaLiga alongside Nikola Nikezić and Marcos Tavares.
 In summer 2013 it was announced that Đurković signed a contract with Olimpija Ljubljana.
 In January 2015, Đurković signed a loan deal with Radomlje until the end of the 2014–15 season.